znjs/snowstore-react/README.md

 ## **My process**

-Started with design and started implementing features componenetwise and combined all parts to make it into whole
+Started with design and layout and started implementing features componenet wise and combined all parts to make it into whole

 <br />